go-rel/rel/docs/README.md

-# rel
+# REL

-> Golang SQL Repository Layer for Clean (Onion) Architecture.
+> Golang SQL Database Layer for Layered Architecture.

-rel is orm-ish library for golang that aims to be the repository layer of onion architecture.
-It's testable and comes with it's own test library. rel also features extendable query builder that allows you to write query using builder or plain sql.
+REL is golang orm-ish database layer for layered architecture.
+It's testable and comes with it's own test library.
+REL also features extendable query builder that allows you to write query using builder or plain sql.

 ## Features